leanstore/leanstore/README.md

 Paper: [Moving on From Group Commit: Autonomous Commit Enables High Throughput and Low Latency on NVMe SSDs](https://dl.acm.org/doi/abs/10.1145/3725328)

 All experiments in the paper can be executed with `build/benchmark/LeanStore_TPCC`, `build/benchmark/LeanStore_YCSB`, or `build/benchmark/LeanStore_TATP` executables and different parameters.
+The config parameters (and their meaning/description) can be found in `src/config.cc`.
+The experiment results will be outputed to `stdout` in csv format.

 ## Sample benchmark